ietf-wg-asdf/SDF/sdf.md

 * Transparency, "readily available", "in sufficient detail" ({{Section 4.6 of RFC8126@-reg}}).

-The Expert will take into account that other organizations operate in different ways than the IETF, and that as a result some of these overall objectives will be achieved in a different way and to a different level of comfort.

 The "Quality Name Prefixes" registry starts out empty.

 ### sdfType Values